By Patricia Hall, Fairfax Family Fun

 The “Santa Train” is not one train alone but several trains — departing from various VRE stations at different times — that have Santa and Mrs. Claus aboard.
 Passengers enjoy a short “ride to nowhere” (trains return to the same departure station) and meet Santa and Mrs. Claus along the way.
 The event is a benefit for Operation Lifesaver, which was founded in 1972 to promote highway-rail grade crossing safety.
 The organization says that about every three hours a person or vehicle is hit by a train so it encourages awareness of safety issues along railroads.

-A total of 13 trains depart from 5 stations at various times from morning to mid-afternoon, all on December 8, 2018.
-In 2018, participating VRE stations are: Fredericksburg, Manassas, Burke Center, Woodbridge, and Spotsylvania (in 2016 trains also departed from Broad Run but that’s not the case this year).
+Thirteen trains depart from four stations at various times from morning to mid-afternoon, all on December 14, 2019.
+Participating VRE stations are: Fredericksburg, Manassas, Burke Center, Woodbridge, and Spotsylvania.
 Each train (by station and time) has its own name, such as “Blitzen Express,” “North Pole Express,” or “Frosty Express” but all rides are the same.
 People often ask why more trains don’t go from more stations, but that is not an easy thing to plan for since VRE doesn’t own the actual railroads it operates on and the whole project, the organization says, requires careful coordination.

 Activities on the VRE Santa Train